vovarpd/XMLSoccer-API-PHP/README.md

 	}

-If you server has multiple IP available you can set any IP for request:
+If your server has multiple IP, then you can set any available IP for your request:
 ---------------------------------------------
 	include("XMLSoccer.php");
 	try{